 “UK residents are usually able to claim a credit for foreign taxes suffered on overseas income or gains that are taxable in the United Kingdom.
 This is either under an applicable tax treaty or UK unilateral relief.” – PwC

-For most types of income, the solution set out in the Treaty for US expats to avoid double taxation of their income arising in the UK is that they can claim US tax credits to the same value as British taxes that they’ve already paid on their income.
+For most types of income, the solution set out in the Treaty for US expats to avoid double taxation of their income arising in the UK is to claim US tax credits to the same value as British taxes that they’ve already paid on their income.